com-mr-apps/JNordVPNManager/README.md

 ## Donations
 Funding for the ongoing development and maintenance of this application comes from donations made to me through [https://buymeacoffee.com/3dprototyping](https://buymeacoffee.com/3dprototyping).
 Your support in the form of a coffee or any other contribution is greatly appreciated and helps keep JNordVPN Manager alife and up-to-date.
+If you like to be part of the Supporters group, which will have access to the Supporter Edition with more features, you can find more information there.

 If you appreciate NordVPN's services, you can also support me by ordering NordVPN through my affiliate link: [https://refer-nordvpn.com/ArNNOfynXcu](https://refer-nordvpn.com/ArNNOfynXcu).
 This not only helps fund the development of JNordVPN Manager but also provides a financial incentive for further improving and maintaining this application.